nowheel/minelogin/README.md

   mySQLlastlocZ: z                  //z coordinates of player in the minecraft world
   mySQLlastlocWorld: world          //last world where are player
   mySQLColumnEmail: mail            //column of player's email
-  mySQLColumnId: uid                //column of player's unique id
+  mySQLColumnId: id                //column of player's unique id
   mySQLColumnLogged: isLogged       //column for check if player is online
 GroupOptions:
   UnregisteredPlayerGroup: ''